 Rham Rhouy is a female in her mid-80’s.
 She’s huge and it’s a bit intimidating standing next to her.
 It’s hard to imagine that only a short time ago she had been tied to a tree and left to die.
 She had lost weight and didn’t eat.
 The foundation bought her and changed her diet.
 Turns out that the only thing wrong with her were her teeth which had eroded to the point that she could no longer chew her food.
 She’s gained back her weight and is now full of energy.

 Tong Kam was rescued by the foundation in 2011 through a generous donation.
 She is in her early 40s.
 She doesn’t like people riding her and because of this she’ s always been used in forestry work (which is much harder for an elephant than a working in the tourist industry).
 When she was rescued she had a work related injury.
 In the past she was shy of people – she’s no longer shy and is incredibly gentle.
-See the video of her below.
-Doesn’t that look like a smile on her face?
-She’s a lovable fatty and ended up being our favorite elephant at the foundation.
+She’s now a lovable fatty and ended up being our favorite elephant at the foundation.

 Pheung Wan is an elephant recently obtained by the foundation (although they are still trying to collect enough money to buy her).
 The owner let them have her early because of a back leg injury which requires care and medication.
 She’s always been a tourist elephant and doesn’t like having the seat on her back taken off.
 Which is why it’s almost always on.
 She’s used to people and, like Tong Kam, is friendly.
 We spent a long time feeding her watermelons and pineapples.